ashukla95/rearc-soln/README.md

 For BLS, config has been defined as per the section at hand.
 Now, I was dealing with PR alone.
 Hence, in the config you shall see me using "pr" key only.
 The idea is, if down the line you need more sections to be added, it becomes plug and play essentially.
+The solution
+- first gets the list of files from the server.
+- checks which files have changed or are not present
+- downloads the files to relevant gcs location
+- updates the metadata
+- deletes the files removed from the server
+- performs final metadata update
+The file checks for downloading a new file/ deleting an old file is developed using a metadata table present in BigQuery.
+The DDL of these files is presen inside the sql folder.
+The design was taken in consideration due to the fact that this solution can scale incase files increase in the future and metadata integration to downstrem becomes easier.

 I chose the most simplest class design to design the modules to ingest and process BLS and Datausa's data.
 But, Factory + Composition along with regular inheritance can do quite a lot of complex tasks of these exercises.